edpackard/CV/README.md

 - I used time management and communication skills, combined with pedagogical study, to deliver seminar teaching, indvidual tutorials, and assessment of student work, alongside my own PhD studies.

 ## Hobbies
+-- Collecting, modifying, and playing with retro computers and video game consoles: ask me how many Nintendo Game Boys I have accumulated!
 - Guitar: I am not a talented musician, but I have been taking electric guitar lessons for five years and enjoy the challenge of learning new songs and techniques.
 - Swimming: I regularly swim for relaxation and exercise.
-I have set myself the target of 120 swims in 2021.
+I have set myself the target of 120 swims in 2021 - and my next personal coding project is to build an app to log my swimming.
-- Cycling: I used to be quite a serious club cyclist, but now enjoy more recreational cycling, especially with my family.
-- Collecting, modifying, and playing with retro computers and video game consoles: ask me how many Nintendo Game Boys I have accumulated!